 Harvard Dataverse is an online data repository where you can share, preserve, cite, explore, and analyze research data.
-It is open to all researchers, both inside and out of the Harvard community.
+It's open to all researchers both inside and out of the Harvard community, though Harvard affiliates enjoy extra support and services.

 Harvard Dataverse provides access to a rich array of datasets to support your research.
 It offers advanced searching and text mining in over 2,000 dataverses, 75,000 datasets, and 350,000+ files, representing institutions, groups, and individuals at Harvard and beyond.